benhook1013/space-game/PLAN.md

 - Settings overlay with sliders for HUD, text, joystick, targeting, Tractor Aura and mining ranges, plus a reset button
 - Game works offline after the first load thanks to the service worker
-- Simple parallax starfield background
+- Deterministic world-space starfield with Poisson-disk sampling and Simplex-noise clusters
 - Pause or resume with a `PAUSED` overlay prompting players to press `Esc` or `P` to resume; `Q` returns to the menu from pause or game over